BENARJI-D/VSD-SOC-DESIGN/README.md

 iii)ngspice simulation

 1-Rise time:The time taken for the output waveform to transition from 20% to 80% of its maximum value.

-2-Fall time:The time taken for the output waveform to transition from 80% to 20% of its maximum value 3-Cell Rise delay:The time taken for a 50% transition at the output (0 to 1) corresponding to a 50% transition at the input (1 to 0).
+2-Fall time:The time taken for the output waveform to transition from 80% to 20% of its maximum value.

+3-Cell Rise delay:The time taken for a 50% transition at the output (0 to 1) corresponding to a 50% transition at the input (1 to 0).

 4-Cell fall delay:The time taken for a 50% transition at the output (1 to 0) corresponding to a 50% transition at the input (0 to 1).

 #Command for loading spice file in ngspice simulation